-Mike Deegan returns for his fifth season as the head baseball coach at Denison in 2016-17.
+Mike Deegan returns for his sixth season as the head baseball coach at Denison in 2018.

 In his first two seasons with the Big Red, Deegan guided his squads to back-to-back North Coast Athletic Conference West Division championships and consecutive 20+ win seasons.
 In 2014, Deegan was named the NCAC Coach of the Year after posting a 14-5 record in conference play.

 In 2013, Deegan guided his squad to a 25-16 record and a division championship.
 Denison's 25 victories marked the third-most in a single season in school history at the time.
 Denison landed three players on the All-NCAC first-team list and nine players overall were honored in the league's post-season awards.

 Prior to coming to Denison, Deegan spent nine seasons on the Marietta coaching staff, helping guide the Pioneers to three NCAA Division III national championships (2006, 2011, 2012), six NCAA regional berths, and four Division III championship appearances.